Comp211-FA24/lab-00/README.md

 ```

 4. Run `source ~/.bashrc`.
 You should now see the UNC CS logo again and something like `Identity added: /root/.ssh/id_rsa (root@8de59c21d591)`.
-    - The output indicates that the new SSH key was successfully copied to `~/.ssh`.
+    - The output indicates that the new SSH keys were successfully copied to `~/.ssh`.
     - If you do not see that output, you did something incorrectly.
 Redo 1-3.
 5. Print your SSH public key by running `cat ~/.ssh/id_rsa.pub`.
 Copy the outputted text, which begins with `ssh-rsa` and ends with something like `root@8de59c21d591`.
     - To copy text in Windows Terminal or macOS Terminal, highlight the text and press Ctrl+C or Cmd+C, respectively.